mickfuzz/phd4/_posts/thesis_chapters/2023-6-6-Data-Gdps.md

     They google "phaser pacman"

 In this interchange Te looks to try replicate a previous process of work where he scans the provided menu of patterns to find one that matches his goal.
 Rather than persist with the imagined pattern Te suggests progressing by changing goals to one which is listed in the pattern menu.
 The father resists this diversion by suggesting that they use a search engine to step outside the sandbox of provided tutorials and code examples to find resources from communities on the internet.

+**Discussion on accessing online, professional/community documentation beyond those supporting the pattern collection**

+The provided documetation provided a safe space.
+However, some participants embraced more authentic sources of documenation and code examples.
+They risked the additional confusion in a trade off to overcome the limitations of the existing help.

+Toby and Dan - Accessing documentation Phaser

+The process of modelling the specific practices of accessing developer documents and help forums is a form of apprenticeship and a direct sharing of a professional cultural practice.

+Te takes a lead on looking for help on added a new GDP following enemies.
+He starts with menu, then book, then Da suggests googling and thus taking a step outside of the walled garden.

+Discussion.
+There are pros and cons stepping outside that garden.
+Confusion, conflicts, complexity. etc. Vs. generating new patterns and personalisation of game content.
+NOTE - THIS LINKS WITH DISCUSSION ON CHOICE OF DESIGN MORE GENERALLY.

+Discussion.
+There are pros and cons stepping outside that garden.
+Confusion, conflicts, complexity. etc. Vs. generating new patterns and personalisation of game content.

+The interaction of Te and Da could also be studied from an interpersonal foci, one of guided participation.
+Da is modelling these practices, speaking them aloud and asking questions to test his son's understanding.
+In the next section, the guided participation of other family pairs and more temporary pairings are explored.

 <!--